valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * fill in the form as a logged in user and check the 'Save this delivery information to my profile' box
 * do a test transaction and see if you're redirected to the 'Order Confirmation' page
 * for logged in users:
-    * check in your account if the information was properly saved
+    * check in your account if the shipping information was properly saved on 'Edit Profile' page
     * check in your account if the order appears in the 'Order History'

 **Profiles app - and Loyalty Programme feature**